-I brought the Suleyman design concept back from Istanbul, after admiring the most remarkable filagree patterns painted on buildings and on the borders of medieval manuscripts of Persian origin.
-I named this design after Suleyman the Magnificent, the sultan who ruled the Ottoman Empire during its Golden Age.
+I brought this design concept back from Istanbul, after admiring the filagree patterns painted on buildings, of which my favorite was the Suleyman Mosque, built to honor Suleyman the Magnificent, the sultan who ruled the Ottoman Empire during its Golden Age.

 Click on the thumbnails to view alternate cuff treatments.